Regulations

-Latest update on June 5, 2024
+Latest update on March 26, 2026

 • The double materiality assessment involves three steps: (1) understanding context, (2) identifying material topics and their impacts, and (3) assessing materiality, leading to the preparation of a final list for sustainability reporting

 Although there is no one-size-fits-all materiality assessment, we’ve created a consolidated guide of information based on EFRAG’s documentation to guide you in carrying out your double materiality assessment when it comes time to prepare your reporting according to the CSRD.
+Following the 2026 Omnibus updates, this process is now primarily mandatory for companies with over 1,000 employees and €450M in turnover

-👉 Keep in mind that the individual process design of the assessment is based on the specific circumstances of your own company, such as the type of economic activity, the geographic location, the business relationships or value chains of your company.
+Keep in mind that the individual process design of the assessment is based on the specific circumstances of your own company, such as the type of economic activity, the geographic location, the business relationships or value chains of your company.
 The guidelines can therefore only serve as a basis.

 EFRAG describes three main steps for conducting a materiality assessment:

-👉 The aim of these steps is to obtain a list of material impacts, risks and opportunities to report on.
+The aim of these steps is to obtain a list of material impacts, risks and opportunities to report on.

 In the following, you can find an over view of the steps to perform a materiality assessment: